modelcontextstandard/.github/profile/README.md

 ### The Development Burden
 For every MCP client developer:

-- Master prompt engineering for each model
+- Master prompt engineering for each model (again)
 - Handle protocol-specific authentication with a new protocol
 - Learn new toolchains for debugging, monitoring and auditing
 - Implement MCP client logic for each application

 For every MCP server developer:

-- Write a new wrapper server for each API they want to make available to LLMs
+- Write a new wrapper server for each API you want to make available to LLMs
-- If they create an MCP server with valuable logic, they cannot reuse it in classic applications without also reimplementing the MCP client
+- If you create a MCP server with valuable logic, you cannot reuse it in classic applications without also reimplementing the MCP client
 - Maintain separate codebases for MCP and non-MCP integrations

 This creates a fragmented ecosystem where useful logic gets locked into MCP-specific implementations.